chainskills/resumeum/README.md

 You can publish your resume using accounts imported on Metamask.

-Metasmask will ask you to confirm the transaction before publish your resume.
+Metamask will ask you to confirm the transaction before publish your resume.

-**PLEASE ENSURE THAT METAMASK IS NOT CONNECTED TO THE MAIN ETHEREUM NETWORK OTHERWISE YOU WILL USE YOUR REAL ETHER**

 ## Step 11.
 Interact with the smart contract: